renovatebot/renovate/docs/self-hosting.md

 ## Open Source vs Commercial versions

 Although Renovate is now best known as a "service" via the GitHub App, that service is actually running this same open source project, so you can get the same functionality if running it yourself.
-The version you see here in this repository can be cloned or `npm` installed in seconds and give you the exact core functionality as in the app.
+The version you see here in this repository can be cloned or `npm` installed in seconds and give you the same core functionality as in the app.

 There is also a commercially-licensed "Professional Edition" of Renovate available for GitHub Enterprise, that includes a stateful priority job queue, background scheduler and webhook listener.
 For details and documentation on Renovate Pro, please visit [renovatebot.com/pro](https://renovatebot.com/pro).